20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 [^1]:
     ## Sidebar: Reverse/backwards automatic differentiation

     While the main topic of this article is forward differentiation, reverse differentiation is worth a mention too.
-In forwards differentiaton, you start at the roots of a tree, and may build towards several results from those roots.
+In forwards differentiation, you start at the roots of a tree, and may build towards several results from those roots.
 In reverse differentiation, we start at the end with those results, and walk up the tree towards our roots

     Reverse differentiation works quite differently.
 You start off by setting a concrete value for our *end* derivative at the output, and then start differentiating backwards.
 With forward mode differentiation, at each step you carry forwards concrete values for all the derivatives, eg